-The millennials’ guide to garner a social media audience instructs the use of updating one’s “stories” each day that remains for a short time and then disappear the next, allowing us to document the food we meet, the places we visit, the friends we meet, adorable babies’ and toddlers’ firsts and the putting on of hilarious filters to ward off our Monday blues.
+The millennials’ guide to garnering a social media audience instructs the use of updating one’s “stories” each day that remains for a short time and then disappear the next, allowing us to document the food we meet, the places we visit, the friends we meet, adorable babies’ and toddlers’ firsts and the putting on of hilarious filters to ward off our Monday blues.
 It is a hassle-free method of keeping all around us updated about our lives which appear to be more happening than not, and bridges gaps created by time and distance.

 As per the details of the exhibition, it shall entail five pieces of audio-visual work, all displayed in different rooms.
 Led by Andrew Lin, the team of engineers, in collaboration with Mr. Marclay, has promised to create something extraordinary.
-The first piece “All Together” is an amalgamation of sincere and calculated curation from hundreds of such “public stories” and what might sound like a random cacophony emanating from 10 smartphones, is only the preparation of the visitor’s senses for the rest of the journey.
+The first piece, “All Together,” is an amalgamation of sincere and calculated curation from hundreds of such “public stories,” and what might sound like a random cacophony emanating from 10 smartphones is only the preparation of the visitor’s senses for the rest of the journey.

 The last is “Sound Tracks” which invokes an eerie feeling as it is situated in a dark room, echoing with terrifying cries.
-On second thoughts after glancing up at the ceiling, one can see through cylinders, tablets playing warm and cheerful posts at a reduced speed, like children playing with animals.
+On second thought, after glancing up at the ceiling, one can see through cylinders, tablets playing warm and cheerful posts at a reduced speed, like children playing with animals.

 “The thinking process behind the engineers and an artist is quite similar,” Mr. Marclay said.
 “You have to get out of your comfort zone and try to push the limit and see what can be done with what’s available.”
-He also added that he did not accept offers of this kind because of his aversion towards commercial ventures, but a bit of persuasion from Snap, Snapchat’s parent company and Jay Jopling, Mr. Marclay’s dealer at White Cube which happens to be a contemporary art gallery in London, propelled him to construct a piece coupled with his musical prowess, that was possible with technology.
+He also added that he did not accept offers of this kind because of his aversion towards commercial ventures, but a bit of persuasion from Snap, Snapchat’s parent company, and Jay Jopling, Mr. Marclay’s dealer at White Cube, which happens to be a contemporary art gallery in London, propelled him to construct a piece coupled with his musical prowess, that was possible with technology.

-Acknowledging the kind of effort we all put in, to make out stories delectable, Mr. Marclay sees this collaboration as an artistic adventure and shall not create a Snapchat account of his own, owing to the fact that he avoids social media altogether.
+Acknowledging the kind of effort we all put in to make out stories delectable, Mr. Marclay sees this collaboration as an artistic adventure and shall not create a Snapchat account of his own, owing to the fact that he avoids social media altogether.